 Mistake Number Four

-Forgetting to put bags over the flower heads to protect them from birds.
+Neglecting or forgetting to put bags over the flower heads to protect them from birds.

 All That Nurturing Down the Drain

 Flower heads piled on top of each other to dry inside the garage, basement, or house prevent moisture from evaporating.
 Then all the flowers can become moldy.
 Eeyuck!

 If you are shelling the sunflower seeds before you roast them (which is an acceptable way to prepare them), trying to do it before the seeds are dried out enough is another mistake.

 The insides will be like squishy white potato.

 Cooking on too high a temperature.
 Whether you are roasting shelled or unshelled seeds, the common wisdom is to cook them at 300 degrees F for 30 to 40 minutes.

 I hope these photos frightened you enough to convince you follow all the wisdom contained in blogs on how to correctly harvest and roast sunflower seeds.
 After bestowing all the love a gardener pours into a crop of flowers, you deserve the bounty of seeds either for yourself or your bird friends.
 When you learn the specifics of sunflower harvesting, you will never need to see images like these in your own yard.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.